michaeltrilford/MobileFirst-BaseStyles/README.md

 ### FAQ
 #### Why is the font-size: 16px; when you recommend em units?
-Some browsers don't have consistent font-sizes, by adding a px value this will amend these browsers.
+Some browsers don't have consistent font-sizes, by adding a px value this will amend certain issues.

 ### Handy Hint
 If you religiously use the typographic scale below as a rule of thumb for margin/padding etc, you will start to remember the exact em values.